NajeebAhmedBhuiyan/najeebahmedbhuiyan.github.io/README.md

-# Mechatronics Engineering Graduate | Edge-AI & Robotics Enthusiast
+# Mechatronics Engineering Graduate | Edge-AI & HCR Enthusiast
-I am a recent B.Sc.Engg. graduate in Mechatronics Engineering from Rajshahi University of Engineering & Technology (RUET), Bangladesh, with a passion for Edge-AI, robotics, and autonomous systems.
+I'm a recent B.Sc.Engg. graduate in Mechatronics Engineering from Rajshahi University of Engineering & Technology (RUET), Bangladesh, deeply passionate about Edge-AI (TinyML on microcontrollers) and Human-Centered Robotics (intuitive interfaces for seamless robot control).

+My research spans embedded gesture and voice recognition for teleoperation, lightweight vision models for edge devices, autonomous navigation in rovers and quadrupeds, and applications in rehabilitation robotics and disaster response.
+I've authored/co-authored papers in venues like IEEE conferences, Elsevier journals, and arXiv (submitted/accepted).

 For my undergrad thesis, I developed a bimanual gesture interface for a ROS-based mobile manipulator, integrating TinyML and sensor fusion to enhance human-robot interaction.
 This work got included in [ROS News of the Week](https://www.linkedin.com/posts/najeeb-ahmed-bhuiyan-456048221_ros2-robotics-gesturecontrol-activity-7316816763814395904-A5pv?utm_source=social_share_send&utm_medium=member_desktop_web&rcm=ACoAADe2jIIBNAwFxu-ANLvx_myszeAQmkkef1g), and was reposted by [Open Robotics on LinkedIn](https://www.linkedin.com/posts/najeeb-ahmed-bhuiyan-456048221_robotics-ros2-ros-ugcPost-7313978392318554113-9TOL?utm_source=share&utm_medium=member_desktop&rcm=ACoAADe2jIIBNAwFxu-ANLvx_myszeAQmkkef1g).

-Previously, I authored a technical paper on an autonomous firefighting robot, published by [IEEE](https://ieeexplore.ieee.org/abstract/document/10800122) and a review paper is currently under review at [Chip](https://www.sciencedirect.com/journal/chip) [Publisher: Elsevier; Q1; IF: 7.1; CS: 7.0].
 I also served as the [Software & Autonomous Sub-Team Lead](https://www.facebook.com/share/p/192aWFTc1S/) for [Team Ogrodoot](https://www.facebook.com/ogrodoot.ruet), RUET’s Mars Rover Team, where I oversaw the control and autonomous systems of our rover.
 Our team qualified for the [IRC 2025 finals](https://www.dhakapost.com/campus/325313) and the [IRDC 2025 semifinals](https://www.facebook.com/share/p/16P7kMC7jk/).
+At the Robotic Society of RUET (RSR), I held roles as Technical Secretary (Software) and IT Manager.

 Apart from these, I love literature, world cinema, songs, and cats.